konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 The Wikipedia page on [TFTP][] gives us a good overview of the protocol.
 In short, TFTP is a simple protocol to transfer files over UDP.
 It supports reading and writing files from a remote server.
-The protocol is simple enough to be specified in TLA<sup>+</sup> without too much effort, yet it has enough complexity to make the testing interesting.
+It is mostly used for booting from the network.
+The protocol is simple enough to be specified in TLA<sup>+</sup>
+without too much effort, yet it has enough complexity to make the testing interesting.
 Actually, I've only specified reading requests (RRQ) and no writing requests (WRQ) to keep the scope manageable.

 You can find more detailed specifications in the original [RFC 1350][], as well as in its extensions [RFC 2347][], [RFC 2348][], and [RFC 2349][].
 RFC 1350